Azure/fleet/README.md

 Each time we create an AKS cluster a resource group gets auto generated for us **MC_ResourceGroupName_ClusterName_Location** find the resource group and then go and click the **agent pool MSI object** and get the **PRINCIPAL_ID** which will be the name of the identity for the memberCluster CR, we can also find the **CLIENT_ID** here

-#### Make the necessary changes on the YAML file using this example Member Cluster CR which exists in fleet/examples
+#### copy the code below and navigate to fleet/examples/fleet_v1alpha1_membercluster.yaml, paste the code and replace the "PRINCIPAL_ID"

 ```shell
 apiVersion: fleet.azure.com/v1alpha1